linda-seiter/cmsc115_2252/week2/week2_lesson.md

 An **overflow** occurs when a calculation produces a result that is too large for the declared data type of a variable.

-- An int is a 32-bit signed integer data type that can store whole numbers ranging from: -2,147,483,648 to 2,147,483,647.
+- An `int` is a 32-bit signed integer data type that can store whole numbers ranging from: -2,147,483,648 to 2,147,483,647.
+Java provides constants `Integer.MIN_VALUE` and `Integer.MAX_VALUE` for these values.
-- The last test case results in an overflow error because `minutes` is declared as an int and can't store a value as large as 2,626,000,000.
+- The last test case results in an overflow error because `minutes` is declared as an `int` and can't store a value as large as 2,626,000,000.

 A `long` can store a value as large as 9,223,372,036,854,775,807.
 Assume the code is updated to declare the variable as `long`: